rafiamb/rafiamb/README.md

 I’m drawn to recommendation systems, applied ML, and high-impact products that operate at scale.
 I’m fascinated by the full product lifecycle, from data exploration to deployment and measuring user impact.

-Outside of school, I tinker in digital media and graphic design, coding everyday tools, mastering video/photo editing, and creating lifestyle content that has generated 250k+ interactions through marketing experimentation.
+Outside of school, I enjoy digital media and graphic design, coding everyday tools, mastering video/photo editing, and creating lifestyle content that has generated 250k+ interactions through marketing experimentation.

 **Let's connect!**